 It’s power to affect its audience hasn’t diminished over the intervening decades.
 A 2016 Easter Sunday screening by Channel 5 resulted in a Twitter-storm of indignation from distressed parents of distressed children.
 They were still assuming it would be a cutesy Easter Bunny film where all the rabbits looked like Thumper’s great-grandchildren (I know, with rabbits that would be great-great-great, etc.) but even the sad death of Bambi’s mother couldn’t have prepared them for Watership Down’s hard-hitting content.

 Richard Adams went on to write 20 more books.
-None were as important or successful as Watership Down, which he revisited in 1996 with a belated sequel in the from of a book of linked short stories including further fabled adventures of El-ahrairah and his faithful sidekick, Rabscuttle, and vignettes from life on Watership Down for the rabbits—including a bout of myxomatosis and Hyzenthlay sharing the role of the warren’s chief rabbit with her mate, Hazel.
+None were as important or successful as Watership Down, which he revisited in 1996 with a belated sequel in the form of a book of linked short stories including further fabled adventures of El-ahrairah and his faithful sidekick, Rabscuttle, and vignettes from life on Watership Down for the rabbits—including a bout of myxomatosis and Hyzenthlay sharing the role of the warren’s chief rabbit with her mate, Hazel.

 Martin Rosen adapted Adam’s third novel, The Plague Dogs into a 1982 film.
 It was even more distressing than Watership Down and employed a good proportion of the same production team and animators.
 The film was another staggering achievement of animation with a similar naturalist approach and was actually more accessible than the book, but far too emotionally harrowing to be as big a success.